1957 in the Vietnam War: November

 An article by David Hotham in The New Republic said that "We should not suppose that the Communists have done nothing because Diệm has been in power" but "rather than Diệm has remained in power because the Communists have done nothing."
 The Diệm government, he said, was not democratic; there was no freedom of the press; and the regime was propped up by American aid.

 December

-Russian and Chinese ministers Nikita Khrushchev and Chou Enlai decided that South and North Vietnam should be regarded as separate countries and each have a seat at the United Nations.
+Russian and Chinese ministers Nikita Khrushchev and Zhou Enlai decided that South and North Vietnam should be regarded as separate countries and each have a seat at the United Nations.
 This prompted the North Vietnam government to consider a military solution to unite North and South Vietnam.

 During the last three months of 1957, 190 terrorist attacks and clashes between government security forces and insurgents were reported in South Vietnam.
 Seventy-four people were killed including 20 government officials and 31 police and military personnel.